$0 Nova Scotia Adoption Quick-Start Checklist

 Home study: Hiring a private practitioner and completing the home study takes three to six months.
 You can begin this while also registering with DCS for potential public adoption, giving yourself parallel pathways.

 Waiting for a match: This is highly variable.
-Because infant voluntary placements are rare in Nova Scotia and there is no centralized matching infrastructure, families waiting for a voluntary infant placement may wait two or more years or never match at all depending on their flexibility.
+Because infant voluntary placements are rare in Nova Scotia and there is no centralized matching infrastructure, timing depends on the program status, practitioners, and the family's flexibility; there is no fixed estimate.

 Revocation period: After placement, the 21-day revocation period must pass.